IntersectMBO/ouroboros-network/README.md

 * `network-mux` - implementation of a general network multiplexer.
 * `ouroboros-network-api` - shared API between `network` and `consensus` components.
-* `ouroboros-network-framework` - low level network components, e.g. snockets,
+* `ouroboros-network-framework` - low-level network components, e.g. snockets,
   connection manager, inbound governor, handshake mini-protocol, network simulator.
 * `ouroboros-network-protocols` - implementation of all /node-to-node/ & /node-to-client/ protocols.
 Also contains a testing library which is implementing various applications for testing purposes.
-* `ouroboros-network`- top level integration of all network components also defines `node-to-node` and `node-to-client` API.
-It contains the implementation of outbound governor.
+* `ouroboros-network`- top-level integration of all network components also defines `node-to-node` and `node-to-client` API.
+It contains the implementation of the outbound governor.
 * `ouroboros-network-mock` & `ouroboros-network-testing` - shared testing code.
 * `ntp-client` - an `ntp` client (used by `cardano-wallet`).
 * `cardano-ping` - a library which implements the core functionality of `cardano-cli ping` command.
-* `cardano-client` - a subscription for `node-to-client` which want to connect to a `cardano-node`.
+* `cardano-client` - a subscription for `node-to-client` which wants to connect to a `cardano-node`.

 Libraries: